top of page

 • Good teamwork

-What's happening?
+What's Happening?

 • 1st Affirmative Speaker (4 min) – lays out the motion, sets the tone, makes it clear

-• Negative gets 1 min to huddle.
+• Negative gets 1 min to prepare.

 • Affirmative gets 1 min.